clickpaddle/clickceler/README.md

 1. Load your events as JSON objects: events.json
 2. Convert them to Prolog facts using the provided Python scripts: jollypost.py < events.json
 3. Define your own Prolog rules for event enrich, reset, link, launch, filter: rules.pl
-4. Run the server to accept events and queries over TCP: jollyclick.py
+4. Run the server to accept events and queries over TCP: ClickCeler.py
 5. Explore how logic rules process your events step by step: jollyquery.py

 ---

 ## Future Plans

-JollyClick is an evolving educational project, and we have several exciting plans to enhance its capabilities and demonstrate more advanced concepts in event management and expert systems.
+ClickCeler is an evolving educational project, and we have several exciting plans to enhance its capabilities and demonstrate more advanced concepts in event management and expert systems.
 Our future roadmap focuses on improving the solution's architecture, user interaction, automation, and deployment.

 ### Architectural Documentation

-We aim to create comprehensive documentation detailing the **As-Is** and **To-Be** architecture of JollyClick.
+We aim to create comprehensive documentation detailing the **As-Is** and **To-Be** architecture of ClickCeler.
 This will provide a clear understanding of the current system design and how we envision its evolution, particularly regarding event flow, data persistence, and rule execution.

 ### Event Visualization Web Interface